 I don’t know why I hadn’t thought of shrimp tacos sooner, but after a few test batches, they’ve quickly become one of my favorite taco meals!

-One huge plus to the spicy shrimp tacos recipe, in general, is that shrimp thaws REALLY fast.
-If you have busy weekdays and ever forget to pull something out for dinner to thaw, shrimp is your best friend.
+One huge plus to making spicy shrimp tacos is that shrimp thaws REALLY fast.
+If you have a busy weekday and forget to pull something out for dinner to thaw, shrimp is your best friend.

-Plus shrimp is different.
-As much as we love chicken tacos and beef tacos and pork tacos, sometimes it all feels redundant… like we’ve already had those tacos and can’t we have something else?
+Plus, shrimp is different.
+As much as we love chicken tacos and beef tacos and pork tacos, sometimes it all feels redundant…like we’re in a bit of a same ol’ same ol’ rut with our protein choices.

 That’s where shrimp comes into play.